cse110-sp24-group19/cse110-sp24-group19/admin/meetings/060824-finaldevmeeting.md

 - [ ] Journal entry - have go back button in upper left
 - [ ] Goal page - navigate with tabs
 - [ ] Video content from above
-- [ ] Flow chart - classes, structure, how the functions relate to each other -> to have class files in the JS
+- [ ] Flow chart - classes, structure, how the functions relate to each other -> to have class files in the JS - Ginger will work on this in repo

 Bugs
 - [ ] Rewards page to fix with local storage